This section will help you to find answers to general queries about our Public Day.

 There are lockers available by the Blue Science Showfloor, in Sir Tom Finney Sports Centre.
 The locker requires a £1 coin, which is returned after use.

 Toilets and Baby Changing Facilities

 Male, female, and accessible toilet facilities are located in every University building.
 Gender-neutral toilets are available on the ground floor of the SU building.
-We also have baby changing facilities in Sir Tom Finney Sports Centre (lower ground floor – just past the reception desk), Venue 53 (in the first aid room on the left), Darwin building (second floor, room 256) and the Oasis Faith & Spirituality Centre.
+We also have baby changing facilities in Sir Tom Finney Sports Centre (lower ground floor – just past the reception desk), Darwin building (second floor, room 256) and the Oasis Faith & Spirituality Centre.
 In addition, there are two private breastfeeding rooms available in Darwin building (second floor, room 256) and the Oasis Faith & Spirituality Centre.

-Info bands will be provided for all children at check-in.
+Info bands will be provided for all children at check-in if you wish to use one.
 Please make sure to write your name and phone number on the band and put this on your child’s wrist.
 If you discover your child is missing please alert a Festival Ambassador (wearing yellow t-shirts) or a member of the Festival Event Team (wearing black t-shirts) who will be able to assist you.
 Staff at any of our Help Huts/Check-in will also be able to help you.
 Missing children points are located at each Help Hut.

 Festival Gift Shop

-Don’t forget to visit one of our Festival Shops located on both Science Showfloors – Purple (Harrington Building) and Blue (Sir Tom Finney Sports Centre) with lots of cool things for children to buy with their pocket money.
-Science bugs, Lanbot antennas, T-Shirts and more.
+Don’t forget to visit one of our Festival Shops located on both Science Showfloors – Green (Harrington Building) and Blue (Sir Tom Finney Sports Centre) with lots of cool things for children to buy with their pocket money.

 Filming and Photography